Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * All Duets have some degree of auto-calibration to measure and cancel gain and offset errors in the analog-to-digital converters (ADC).
 The L and H parameters override auto-calibration.
 For more information on tuning Duet ADCs, see [Connecting thermistors and PT1000 temperature sensors - When to calibrate](/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000#when-to-calibrate).
 * The Trinamic drivers used on Duets do not report temperature, rather they report one of: temperature OK, temperature overheat warning, and temperature overheat error.
 RRF translates these three states into readings of 0C, 100C and 130C.
 * mcu-temp on Duet 3 Mini 5+: The SAME54P20A chip used in the Duet 3 Mini 5+ does not have a functioning temperature sensor.
 In theory it does have an on-chip temperature sensor, but the errata document for the chip says it doesn't work.
 However, experimental support for the Duet 3 Mini 5+ on-chip MCU temperature sensor has been added in RepRapFirmware 3.3 beta 3.
 As the chip manufacturer advises that it is not supported and should not be used, we can't promise that it will give useful readings on all boards.
 It will be removed if it causes significant support issues.
 Please report any issues in the [Duet3D support forum](https://forum.duet3d.com/){target=_blank}.
+* From RRF 3.4.0 "drivertemp" is changed to "drivers" to match the main board.
+* "dht11" is supported in firmware up to RRF 3.3, but removed from RRF 3.4 onward.
+DHT11 sensors are no longer recommened for new designs so replace them with a BME280 sensor instead.
+* "bme280" is only supported in RRF 3.5 and later, and only on Duet 3 boards.
+* Duet3 ADC daughterboard sensors: "ads131.***"  are only supported in RRF 3.6 and later, and only on Duet 3 boards.
 * When converting from older versions of RRF to RRF3 you must replace each M305 command by a similar M308 command, which must be earlier in config.g than any M950 command that uses it.
 You must also use M950 to define each heater that you use, because there are no default heaters.
   Example - old code:
   <pre class="cblock">